SlingStudio Aims To Make Multi-Stream Video Production More Accessible

 All that happened roughly 15 years ago.
 Camera and video technology has changed a lot since then, and now Sling Media—best known for its Slingbox devices that let you watch your home TV service across the internet—is transforming it a little more with the introduction of SlingStudio, a new system for quickly setting up and editing together multi-camera setups for capturing events such as weddings, school sports, or even a church’s Facebook live stream of a Sunday service.
 (It begins shipping in May.)

-“There’s really nothing in the marketplace today that enables an average consumer . . . to go in and produce multi-camera video very easily,” says Vivek Khemka, CTO at Dish, which is working with Sling on the product.
-(Dish was formerly owned by EchoStar, Sling Media’s parent, and is the company behind the Sling TV service.)
+“There’s really nothing in the marketplace today that enables an average consumer . . . to go in and produce multi-camera video very easily,” says Vivek Khemka, CTO at Dish, Sling’s parent, which is also the company behind the Sling TV service.

 SlingStudio is a hub for video streams, about the size and weight of your average home cable modem.
 It supports up to 10 streams at a time that can come from anything from smartphones to professional cameras that cost tens of thousands of dollars.
 To connect, each standalone camera must output its video stream via HDMI to a small box called a CameraLink that can connect wirelessly to the hub from up to 300 feet away.
 For Android and iOS devices, there’s a free app to download.
 Setting everything up is about as easy as connecting your computer to a typical Wi-Fi network.